krprzenioslo/Hystrixwiki2/How-To-Use.md

 Internally, Hystrix uses the RxJava [`onErrorResumeNext`](http://reactivex.io/documentation/operators/catch.html) operator to seamlessly transition between the primary and fallback `Observable` in case of an error.

+#### Sequence Diagram
+@adrianb11 has kindly provided a [sequence diagram](https://design.codelytics.io/hystrix/fallback) demonstrating how a timeout then fallback works.

 <a name='ErrorPropagation'/>

 ## Error Propagation